 What is Solar Energy?

-The sun does much more than provide light during daylight.
-Every single photon of sunlight which reaches Earth has energy that powers the planet.
-The most important source of all{ weather|| the weather} solar energy sources and solar systems, solar energy systems, is responsible for nearly every hour of the world’s energy consumption.
+The sun is more than just provide light during daytime.
+Every photon of sunlight that reaches Earth has energy that powers the planet.
+The primary source of all{ weather|| the weather} solar energy sources and solar systems solar energy systems are responsible for nearly every hour of the world’s energy consumption.

-Where does{ all of|| all} the energy that we have come from?
-The sun, just like every other star in the universe, is a massive nuclear reactor.
-Huge amounts of energy are generated by nuclear fusion reactions in the Core of the sun.
-The energy is released outwards into space in the form of light and heat from the planet’s surface.
+Where does{ all of|| all} this energy originate from?
+Our sun, as with all stars in the galaxy, is a massive nuclear reactor.
+Massive amounts of energy are generated by nuclear fusion processes in the Core of the sun.
+This energy radiates outwards into space in the form of light and heat emanating from the planet’s surface.

 What is the process of solar energy and what does solar power do?

-Photovoltaic cells are expanding rapidly and will become one of the most affordable and fastest expanding energies in the coming years.
-The{ economic|| financial} benefits from solar panel systems are growing every year.
-This will add to the environmental benefits of making use of renewable energy sources.
+Photovoltaic cells are gaining momentum and will become one of the most affordable and fastest growing sources of energy in the near future.
+The{ economic|| financial} advantages for solar cells are rising every year.
+They will also increase the environmental benefits of making use of renewable energy sources.

 Photovoltaic solar energy